Healthcare Modernisation in Northern Cyprus: A System in Transformation

 Medical Centres and Primary Healthcare Expansion

-This distributed care model supports early diagnosis and aligns with international best practice in public health delivery.
+This distributed care model supports early diagnosis and aligns with international best practices in public health delivery.

 Healthcare Personnel: Recruitment and Challenges